 Such transactions are not permissible from the standpoint of Shariah for the following reasons:

-The agent conditions the transaction through him, which results in a loan being paid and a commission being received, which is similar to giving a loan and selling at the same time, which is Forex haram forbidden in Shariah.
+The agent conditions the transaction through him, which results in a loan being paid and a commission being received, which is similar to giving a loan and selling at the same time, which is trading haram forbidden in Shariah.

-- Third: Forex trading in islam in world markets contains many things that are contrary to Shariah.
+- Third: trading in islam in world markets contains many things that are contrary to Shariah.
 Among them:

 |Bond trading, which falls under the category of riba (usury), and is trading haram.
 This was stated at the Sixth Consular Fiqh Meeting in Jeddah, No. 60|

 |Dealing in the shares of companies without regard to their activities is trading haram.
 The fourth ruling of the Islamic Fiqh Consulate of the World Muslim League, at its fourteenth meeting in 1415, states that it is forbidden to buy shares in companies whose main source is the forbidden, or if there is riba in their dealings.|

 Selling currencies – usually done out of hand, which is against the Shariah.